WASasquatch/ComfyUI_Viewer_OpenReel_Extension/README.md

 - **Launch in new tab**: Click the external link icon in embedded mode to open OpenReel in a standalone tab for full-screen editing
 - **Theme sync**: OpenReel automatically matches ComfyUI's theme (dark/light mode)
 - **Persistent exports**: Once exported, the video persists in the workflow until you export a new one or change the input video
+- **Backend render**: Use the backend render option in the export menu for server-side FFmpeg encoding (faster, no browser memory limits)
+- **Script import/export**: Save your OpenReel project as a script file and re-import it in other workflows

 ## Known Issues